Summer Term - Online

 - identify, analyse, and discuss common formal structures;

-- demonstrate an understanding of the subject matter by composing material based on a variety of harmonic, thematic or contrapuntal devices;
+- compose material based on a variety of harmonic, thematic or contrapuntal devices;

 - develop a wide-ranging harmonic, thematic, and structural vocabulary which can be used in a variety of compositional idioms.

-- skills in more advanced evaluative thinking, and in the application of complex theoretical criteria to a variety of practical outcomes
+- skills in evaluative thinking, and in the application of theoretical criteria to practical outcomes.